 Govt supporters storm Venezuela congress, injuring lawmakers

-Opposition lawmakers brawl with pro-government militias who are trying to force their way into the National Assembly during a special session coinciding with Venezuela's independence day, in Caracas, Wednesday, July 5, 2017.
-At least five lawmakers were injured in the attack.
+National Assembly workers, center and left, run from an attack by pro-government militia members attacking opposition lawmakers and assembly employees during a special session coinciding with Venezuela's independence day, in... .
+Opposition lawmakers brawl with pro-government militias who are trying to force their way into the National Assembly during a special session coinciding with Venezuela's independence day, in Caracas, Wednesday, July 5, 2017.... .

 Discussions